Mgdias/mike-web/_posts/2022-12-01-SoldierOn.markdown

 ---
 layout: post
-title: "Article on Soldier On, Wellness and Guitar"
+title: "2022 Article on Soldier On, Wellness and Guitar"
 date: 2022-01-13
 description: Soldier On hits a chord of success!
 Pacific Navy News
 image: ./assets/img/vlcsnap-2022-01-12-11h53m52s203.png